-• communication problems
+- communication problems

 - confusion, agitation or delirium

 - learning disabilities

+- dementia

 - repetitive or involuntary movements

 - larger or smaller than average body size (which may change entrapment risks)

 - impaired or restricted mobility

 - variable levels of consciousness, or those under sedation

 - sensory impairment

-Children who require the use of bed rails but are at risk of striking their limbs on the bed rails should have bumpers applied to the bed.
+Patients who require the use of bed rails but are at risk of striking their limbs on the bed rails should have bumpers applied to the bed.
 These should be purchased by the ward via NHS Supply Chain.

-Every effort should be made to explain to the individual / relatives / carers the potential risks of using bed rails as well as measures taken to reduce their risk of falls and entrapment.
+Every effort should be made to explain to the person being cared for and their relative / carer potential risks of using bed rails as well as measures taken to reduce their risk of falls and entrapment.